thanos-io/thanos/docs/components/compact.md

       --block-sync-concurrency=20
                                 Number of goroutines to use when syncing block metadata from object storage.
+      --block-viewer.global.sync-block-interval=1m
+                                Repeat interval for syncing the blocks between local and remote view for /global Block Viewer UI.
       --compact.concurrency=1   Number of goroutines to use when compacting groups.
       --delete-delay=48h        Time before a block marked for deletion is